calam1/istio_circuit_breaker/README.md

 outbound|80||pyserver.circuitbreaker.svc.cluster.local::172.17.0.16:5000::cx_active::2
 outbound|80||pyserver.circuitbreaker.svc.cluster.local::172.17.0.20:5000::cx_active::2

 The client proxy has 2 active connections to each pod in the target service.
-Instead of 5, it’ 6.
+Instead of 5, it is 6.
 As mentioned in both Envoy and Istio docs, the proxy allows some leeway in terms of the number of connections.

 ```